mnielsen/notes-on-writing/notes_on_writing.md

 kicker of a conversation starter.
 The phrase "on a planet" could arguably be omitted.
 It might be better to say something like: "An intelligent species comes of age when...".

+### Opening sentence: "Neuromancer" (Gibson)

+> The sky above the port was the color of television, tuned to a dead
+> channel.

+Gibson is drawing our attention to a place.
+And what a wonderful evocation of place it is!
+We can see half the scene.
+I worry that it's a bit too clever: prose drawing attention to itself.
+That can perhaps only be determined by what follows.

+"Dead channel", incidentally, evokes the macabre.
+It says subtly that "this is not a good place".
+So the sentence works both literally, and by indirect meaning.

 ### Opening sentence: "How to do what you love" (Graham)